-The process of certification in Gynecologic Oncology is voluntary.
+The process of certification in Reproductive Endocrinology and Infertility by the ABOG is voluntary.
 ABOG will not contact potential candidates.
 Each potential candidate for subspecialty certification is responsible for completing the application on-line at www.abog.org, for submitting all materials to ABOG at the time they are requested, and meeting all deadlines.
 ABOG will make the final decision concerning the applicant's eligibility for admission to the examination.